Skip to Content

 Getting outdoors should be at the top of your list of things to do in Santa Cruz with kids.
 The scenic three-mile walking and biking path on West Cliff Drive has plenty of incredible ocean views to enjoy.

-Watch surfers bob in the tide while waiting to catch a wave.
+Watch surfers bob in the tide while waiting to catch a wave in Steamer Lane.
 Lose yourself in the soothing sounds of the ocean crashing against the shoreline and feel its mist on your face.
 Dream of living at the water’s edge while admiring the nearby beach houses.
 Be awestruck by the wildlife.
 This path is wheelchair accessible and popular with both locals and tourists.

 Santa Cruz Harbor at sunset